A really short run through on a real life example of total remote password and session cookie theft from a locked windows 7/8/10 computer.

 Step 2 - Find SMB Shares

 smbclient -L -N 10.0.0.x

-And capture some NTLMv2 hashes by sending poisoned responses to the windows machine.
-I beleive the command is something like:
+To capture some NTLMv2 hashes by sending poisoned responses to the windows machine.
+I believe the command is something like:

 python Responder.py -I eth0

 (You might need a few extra parameters).
-It’s just a matter of waiting long enough to capture those oh so special hashes.
+It’s just a matter of waiting long enough to capturing the NTLMv2 hashes.
 I’ve seen these hashes sent from my personal laptop on a network I marked as “public” before.
 It seems like windows just gives my hashes out…

 Step 4 - Crack the Hash

 Throw the NTLMv2 hashes into john the ripper and try a few wordlists as well as john’s basic guessing functionality to try and get their password.
 What I love about cracking NTLMv2 hashes is that it’s so fast!
 I can get 2 million+ hashes per second!

 Now the we (hopefully) got their SMB login information, let’s run a unix